 Those seeking a reversal of a decision or a second phone call have greater success when their reconsideration:

-- Identifies factual errors
+- Outlines factual errors,

-- Makes reference to errors of law, statutes, and rules
+- Errors of law, statutes, and rules

 Of course, there are many others and every situation is different.
 For these reasons, Minnesota rule 268.105 is a great start to the unemployment appeal process.